No-Bake Peanut Butter Bars

 Ingredient Substitutes

-- Rolled oats: I haven't tested this recipe with substitutes for rolled oats, but both traditional rolled oats and quick cook oats work fine.
+• Rolled oats: I haven't tested this recipe with substitutes for rolled oats, but both traditional rolled oats (old-fashioned oats) and quick-cook oats work fine.
+Steel-cut oats do not have the right texture for this recipe.

-- Honey: Maple syrup will work as a substitute for honey.
+• Honey: Pure maple syrup will work as a vegan substitute for honey.
+As does brown sugar.

-- Butter: Coconut oil works as an alternative.
+• Butter: Coconut oil works as a dairy free alternative.

 I am an ambassador for Countdown supermarket, they support my blog by providing ingredients for recipe creation and testing.
 I used honey, and chocolate drops from their range in this recipe.